Surendradhaka123/Human-Survival-Status-Predictor-using-ML/README.md

 - `anaemia`: Decrease of red blood cells or hemoglobin (boolean)
 - `Creatinine_phosphokinase`: Level of the CPK enzyme in the blood (mcg/L)
-- `diabetes`: If the patient has diabetes (boolean) -`ejection_fraction`: Percentage of blood leaving the heart at each contraction (percentage)
+- `diabetes`: If the patient has diabetes (boolean)
+- `ejection_fraction`: Percentage of blood leaving the heart at each contraction (percentage)
 - `high_blood_pressure`: If the patient has hypertension (boolean)
 - `platelets`: Platelets in the blood (kiloplatelets/mL)
 - `serum_creatinine`: Level of serum creatinine in the blood (mg/dL)